 What we didn’t like

-- We were very unlucky with the weather even though we walked the Camino in summer (June), we had a lot of rain and mud on the trails it was our only dislike.
+- We were very unlucky with the weather even though we walked the Camino in summer (June), we had a lot of rain and mud on the trail.
 Otherwise, it’s a great Camino to walk with good facilities and stunning scenery.

 Difficulty level